 Invitational Priority 2

-Under 34 CFR 75.105(c)(1) we do not give an application that meets one or more of the invitational priorities a competitive or absolute preference over other applications.
+Under 34 CFR 75.105(c)(1) we do not give an application that meets the invitational priorities a competitive or absolute preference over other applications.

-Some of the procedures in these instructions for transmitting applications differ from those in the Education Department General Administrative Regulations (EDGAR) 34 CFR 75.102.
+Some of the procedures in these instructions for transmitting applications differ from those in the Education Department General Administrative Regulations (EDGAR) (34 CFR 75.102).
 Under the Administrative Procedure Act (5 U.S.C.
 553) the Department generally offers interested parties the opportunity to comment on proposed regulations.
-However, these amendments make procedural changes Start Printed Page 60646only and do not establish new substantive policy.
+However, these amendments make procedural changes only and do not establish new substantive policy.
 Therefore, under 5 U.S.C.
 553(b)(A), the Secretary has determined that proposed rulemaking is not required.